 Alternatively, you can also break up the tempo into shorter segments (such as 1-2 mile segments) to accommodate a higher volume of faster running.
 In my experience of coaching, I have seen advanced athletes (typically 1:40 half marathoners and faster) respond very well to a supercompensation workout of 2-4 x 2 miles at half marathon effort at two weeks before their race.

 2 x 2 miles at half marathon pace with 1/2 mile jog in between.

 If it is your first marathon, the goal is to finish.
 Once you are training for subsequent marathons, you can start adding marathon pace miles to your long runs.

 For intermediate to advanced marathoners, marathon pace workouts in long runs provide an appropriate progression in training.
 The marathon itself is a very long race; these workouts provide the opportunity for a larger volume of marathon-specific work.

-It’s worth noting that marathon pace is a physiological zone (steady-state).
-So if you do not have a goal pace in mind, you can still do marathon pace long runs (use a pace calculator to determine your marathon pace).
-Likewise, marathon pace in these workouts should be realistic; based on your current fitness or slightly faster), not a pie in the sky goal.
-(For example, if your goal pace is faster than your current tempo pace, you could seriously overtrain running that pace in these workouts).
+It’s worth noting that marathon pace is a physiological zone (near the aerobic threshold for athletes running 3:30 or faster).
+So if you do not have a goal pace in mind, you can still do marathon pace long runs by running at a moderate effort.
+Likewise, marathon pace in these workouts should be based on your current fitness or slightly faster), not a pie-in-the-sky goal.
+(For example, if your goal pace is faster than your current threshold pace, you could seriously overtrain running that pace in these workouts).